• Skip to primary navigation

 I prefer to use fresh cauliflower.
 Cauliflower gets watery fairly easily, especially the frozen version.
 Your casserole will likely bake up much better if you use fresh.

-Cheesy Cauliflower Casserole variations
+Cauliflower Casserole Recipe variations

 There are two ways I like to dress up this easy cauliflower casserole.
 The first is to make a loaded cauliflower bake.
 You can add thinly sliced green onions, cooked and crumbled bacon, and sharp cheddar to the top of your bake.
 This gives it a ‘loaded baked potato’ flavor.